Ashu-hub/All-About-Java/Concurrency.md

 	CompareAndSet(int expected, int new)

 # ThreadLocal:
 	ThreadLocal is class which provides Tread local Variables.
-This is another wat to provide thread safety.
+This is another way to provide thread safety.
 	ThreadLocal enables us for for use:
 	- One Object per Thread.(Thread Confinement)
 	- Per thread context